yanchun628/Logseq/pages/MeetingWIthTommy.md

 		- interaction between grading team and analyst team
 			- I have discussed with several analysts and reviewed our existing workflow.
 			  And we find that the cooperation between the two teams is limited to a few aspects.
 				- For example on the knowledge level - we have a regular meeting with the analyst team
 				- We can see all of these interactions are just single-directional that grading team is asking for help from analysts
+			- Make connections in the opposite direction
+-